Sovereign Gold Bond

 On the date of maturity, the maturity proceeds will be credited to the bank account as per the details on record.

-In case there are changes in any details, such as account number, email ids, then the investor must intimate the bank/SHCIL/PO promptly.
+In case there are changes in any details, such as account number, or email ids, then the investor must intimate the bank/SHCIL/PO promptly.

 No, you cannot convert SGB to physical gold.
 Once you receive the proceed on redemption you can purchase gold with that amount.